bilizm/GeoFS-MCDU/README.md

 ---

-- This add-on is based on the A320 MCDU and has no significant relevance to GeoFS itself.
+- This add-on is based on the Airbus 320 MCDU and has no significant relevance to GeoFS itself.
 All operations are additional, but they ensure professional operation.
 - Other pages will be improved in the future.